Janfred/draft-janfred-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 [^dtls-ca-ind]: TODO: CA-Indication for DTLS.
 [^ipaddr-cidr]: TODO: Find out if there are matching rules for subnet configuration.
 [^may-should-trustbase]: Open discussion: RFC6614 says "may" here.
 I think this should be a "should".
+There are some discussions to change this to "must".
+Input from TLS/UTA experts is appreciated.

 ### Authentication using X.509 certificate fingerprints